virenribadiya/File_Organizer/README.md

 - Python
 - EasyGUI ( module )

+EasyGUI is a module for very simple, very easy GUI programming in Python.
+EasyGUI is different from other GUI generators in that EasyGUI is NOT event-driven.
+Instead, all GUI interactions are invoked by simple function calls.
+Unlike other complicated GUI’s EasyGUI is the simplest GUI till now.

 To install the required modules run pip installer command on the command line:
 ```